zhixing1996/topology/README.md

 > source setup.sh, after the first compilation, use [XXXX XX]bash to change shell mode and then source setup.sh, if you want to apply topology analysis.

+> You can also add [setenv PATH $pkgPath/bin:$PATH] command in your ~/.tcshrc file, if your bash mode is tcshell.

 ## Execute

 > After setup your own environment variable, you can apply topology analysi in anywhere you want, use this command: topoana.exe [your-topoana.card]